Flexible Combined Honours at Exeter (Streatham and St Luke's): New students

 Some subjects will have reading lists, but not all.
 Where reading lists exist, these will either be available on the subjects’ new students’ websites or posted on ELE pages for individual modules before the start of term.

 We will be setting up your modules and then releasing them for you to review.
-If you wish to change any of your option modules you will be able to do so, if the change is allowable, when you arrive via an online form, up until 5pm Friday 4 October.
+If you wish to change any of your option modules you will be able to do so, if the change is allowable, when you arrive via an online form.
 More information on module change can be found on our website.

 Your timetable will also be available via iExeter (Smartphone App as well as Desktop version).
 Your full timetable will not be available until all of your modules are confirmed.